-Healthy Peninsula’s Magic Food Bus launched its 12th season on June 30th, 2022.
+Healthy Peninsula’s Magic Food Bus will launch it's 14th season on June 29th, 2023.
 The Magic Food Bus is a seasonal traveling farm stand and mobile library that delivers free, fresh local produce, books, and information about food security resources to 14 locations on Deer Isle and the Blue Hill peninsula.

 Staffed primarily by volunteers, the Magic Food Bus has been growing every year, in size, reach, and complementary activities.
 In addition to purchasing produce from local farmers, we have developed a dedicated group of volunteer gardeners, who last summer donated 3,587 lbs. of produce to be distributed to our patrons.
 We also partner with The Gleaning Initiative to distribute many pounds of gleaned produce that might otherwise go to waste.
 Last year, the Magic Food Bus distributed 7,597 lbs. of produce in all, which equals about 10,079 meals worth of vegetables, 69% of which was harvested and donated by farm gleaning and community gardeners.